 - Parks per Capita**: Full Weight (~1.25 Points)

 - Department Stores per Capita**: Full Weight (~1.25 Points)

 - Motor Vehicle Crash Deaths per Capita: Full Weight (~4.00 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Federal Bureau of Investigation, Areavibes, TransUnion, TripAdvisor, RealtyTrac, County Health Rankings, Yelp, The New York Times and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Federal Bureau of Investigation, Areavibes, TransUnion, TripAdvisor, County Health Rankings, Yelp, Centers for Medicare & Medicaid Services, ATTOM Data Solutions and WalletHub research.